 The fullbacks were based primarily on awards and long-term service.
 Fred Beasley was an honorable mention as a fullback.
 Marshall Faulk is an All-time great and this was his best 'decade'.

 , he's hell".
 And his touchdown to win he's well was key.
 Same goes for T.O., this was the Super Bowl did most of his damage as a player.
 Tim Brown, always a Steady Eddy. decade he excellent, but his "impact" just didn't seem as strong as the top two.
-Same goes for Marvin Harrison, who was a better pick for the 2000-2010 team. was
+Same goes for Marvin Harrison, who was a better pick for the 2000-2010 team but in the end, the impact of Randy Moss got him on the Second-team over Brown who is an honorable mention. was

 Tony Boselli was a great tackle, and this was the decade that he played all of his football, but can

 him over Roaf be justified?
 Maybe.
 Over the three in front of picking ?
 No. Larry Allen was a Second-team All-Decade guard for the 1990s and 2000s.
 However, when you go from 1995-2005 he is the best guard by far.
 Shields, Faneca and Brown are very close, but none were the menace to defensive linemen and linebackers that Allen was in his prime.
 Roaf and Nalen were fairly easy.
 Mawae